sdss/observesim/docs/sphinx/index.rst

 ------------------------------------

 The Scheduler class should at some later point be refactored into its own software product.

+The Fields and Observations classes currently allow access to properties of the fields and observations simply by looking at ndarray attributes (like racen, deccen).
+This access should be abstracted so this access by the Scheduler is not dependent on the internal storage mechanism for the information.

-The Fields and Observations should at some later point also be refactored into either one or two different products, and in survey operations need to be accessing databases rather than holding results in memory.
+The Fields and Observations should also at some later point be refactored into either one or two different products, and in survey operations need to be accessing databases rather than holding results in memory.
 The methods for Fields and Observations will ideally not change much when that change is made.

 None of this yet incorporates any functionality associated with assigning targets to fields.